 See MyNeighborhood to find your zoning district.

-The summary of lot size, setback and other requirements is just that -- a summary.
+The following summary of lot size, setback and other requirements is just that - a summary.
 There are exceptions and complexities to every item.
 Please familiarize yourself with each topic by following the links provided.
-If you have any questions, the Land Use Review Section will verify the requirements of your particular lot before you build.
+If you have any questions, the Land Use Review Section can verify the requirements of a particular lot to assist in planning your project.

 Zoning districts that apply only in Chugiak-Eagle River are in Chapter 21.10 of the code.
 If using the online version of the code, search "21.10.010" for more information.

 In November, 2005 the Assembly created 29 new zoning districts that apply only in Girdwood, found in Chapter 21.09.
 If you are using the online version of the code, search "21.09.010" for more information.